Murder of Sophie Lancaster: Arrests and investigation

 Lancashire Police arrested five individuals in connection with the attack, but conducted extensive further investigations, as it appeared that up to fifteen people were in the area and may have witnessed or participated in the assault.
 The police identified the gothic dress of the couple as a possible motivation for the attack.
-A 15-year-old and a 16-year-old were remanded in custody, while two 15-year-olds and a 17-year-old were released on bail.
-They were originally charged with causing grievous bodily harm with intent, but following Lancaster's death the Crown Prosecution Service charged all five boys with her murder.
+Brendan Harris and Ryan Herbert were remanded in custody, while Joseph Hulme, Daniel Hulme and Daniel Mallett were released on bail.
+Harris had to be told by the police how serious the incident was, as he was laughing and joking with his mother during his initial police interview.
+All five boys were charged with causing grievous bodily harm with intent, but following Lancaster's death the Crown Prosecution Service charged all five with Lancaster's murder.

 By 5 October 2007, after questioning more than 100 people, the police concluded that they were not expecting to make any more arrests in the case, and although 15–20 people were in the park at some point during the night of the attack, they believed that many were not directly involved, as the area was a regular night time hangout spot for teenagers.

 Local residents identified the park as a spot often used by "drunken, violent yobs" guilty of vandalism and under-age drinking.
 They had asked for measures to be taken about the area before the tragedy occurred.
 Following the murder, residents called for improved security in the area, but Rossendale Borough Council said park rangers would be too expensive.